BUYING THE TRUTH

 Are we to read the Scriptures and attempt to work for the Lord, or are we to look to the Lord and wait on Him for direction?
 Which is the best way to find the truth?

-Now God is calling us to a further step toward the rest of God.
+Now God is calling us to a further step toward the rest of God (described in Hebrews chapter 4).
 We are to learn how to work with the Lord instead of for Him.
 It requires faith to enter the rest of God—faith that God is in control and knows what He is doing.
 God is building His Church.
 God is reaching out and saving people from all walks of life.
 Our task as we enter the rest of God, into our inheritance in the Lord, is to be obedient to what God is telling us.

 How do you feel about this?
 What decision will you make?

 We always must be practical and do diligently what is set before us.
-But taking matters into our own hands or else looking to the Lord Jesus for wisdom and direction are two distinctly different approaches to the Christian life.
+But taking matters into our own hands versus looking to the Lord Jesus for wisdom and direction are two distinctly different approaches to the Christian life.

 Would Church history have been different if men and women had looked to the Lord instead of trying to build the Kingdom of God by their own wisdom and energy?
 Would Christians have persecuted one another if all were waiting on the Lord?